ibm-cloud-docs/account/service_credentials.md

 To view an existing service credential for a service, complete the following steps:

-1. From the My resources page, select the name of the service to open the service details page.
+1. From the Resource list page, select the name of the service to open the service details page.
 2. Click **Service credentials**
 3. Expand **View credentials** on the row for an existing credential.